Egorikhin/angular/aio/content/guide/upgrade.md

 </code-example>

-What was previously done in the controller function is now done in the class constructor function.
+What was previously done in the controller function is now done in the class letructor function.
 The dependency injection annotations are attached to the class using a static property `$inject`.
 At runtime this becomes the `PhoneListController.$inject` property.